-The limitation laws for presenting a bankruptcy petition to the court changed in October 2015.
-To file an application for court action you must prove that a debt exists and you must be owed a minimum of £5,000.
+Limitation laws have changed.
+To file an application for court action you must now prove that a debt exists and you must be owed a minimum of £5,000.

-MAKING SOMEONE BANKRUPT UK: Learn how to present a bankruptcy petition to the court.
+MAKING SOMEONE BANKRUPT UK: Learn what to do if someone owes you money and how to present a bankruptcy petition to the court.

 Find out the fees to recover a debt from someone who owes you money.

 Making someone bankrupt is one of the legal procedures with strong action for recovering money that a person owes to you.

 In fact, the debtor can be another person or it can be a company.

 There may be alternative ways to recover your money other than making someone bankrupt.
 But, when you apply to make someone bankrupt, the court uses your petition to initiate the bankruptcy proceedings.